Introduction WHO Global Strategy for Food Safety

 Demographic changes

 Population ageing and growth, and urbanisation are part of demographic changes and food systems drivers of change.
 Given the expanding global population and shifting sociodemographics, food safety is of utmost concern.
-Identifying at-risk population groups and creating tailored risk management plans for these groups while widely disseminating the value of safe and healthy diets is a problem for national food safety systems.
+Identifying at-risk population and creating tailored risk management plans for these groups while widely disseminating the value of safe and healthy diets is a problem for national food safety systems.

-The accessibility of safe food in urban settings, especially in low and middle-income countries is further threatened by the lack of essential basic infrastructure, such as distribution services, and sanitation facilities, and food storage equipment needed for food safety.
+The accessibility of safe food in urban settings, especially in low and middle-income countries is further threatened by the lack of essential basic infrastructure, such as distribution services, hygiene and sanitation facilities, and food equipment needed for food safety.
 These problems underscore the necessity for responsible authorities and other national entities in charge of food safety to create backup plans for handling food safety emergencies.

 Source: WHO,2022